Atlanta Distracted Driving Accident Lawyers

 Safety researchers group distractions into three categories: visual, manual and cognitive.
 Visual distractions take the driver’s eyes off the road, manual distractions take the driver’s hands off the wheel, and cognitive distractions take the driver’s attention away from driving.
 Some activities involve two or even all three types of distractions.
 The more distractions that are involved, the more likely it is the driver will cause a crash.

-Get Experienced and Dedicated Help After a Metro Atlanta Distracted Driving Accident
+Get Experienced and Dedicated Help From A Atlanta Distracted Driving Accident Lawyer

 It may be tempting to look at your phone and read or send a quick text while driving, but Georgia’s Hands Free Law and plain old common sense tell us otherwise.
 By now, we all know better than to use our phones while driving or engage in other dangerous, distracting behavior.
 Distracted drivers can and should be held accountable to accident victims for the damage they cause.
 This is what we do at Shiver Hamilton Campbell, all day, every day.